omaraflak/first-neural-network/README.md

 # Plot

-This version is not using the Network class, it is a one file program and it was only to plot the network's parameters on a graph.
+I was curious to see what would've happened if I had plotted the network's parameters on a graph, so I did it, and the result is actually fun :)

-The program is learning XOR operation and is saving some weights and the error over time in files so we can plot them later.
+The program was learning XOR operation and saving it's weights and error variation over time.

-Once the program has finished, 4 files should be created in the current directory: plotX, plotY, plotEX, plotEY

-+ **plotX/Y :** xy coordinates for weights variation

-+ **plotEX/EY :** xy coordinates for error variation

-You can plot the data with **[plotly](https://plot.ly/create/)** by pressing the **import** button (top right).
+Then I plotted the data with **[plotly](https://plot.ly/create/)**

-**I had some trouble with Plotly on Google Chrome.
-Switching to another browser fixed the problem...**

-Here is some plot :
+And here is the result :

 ![alt tag](https://github.com/omaflak/Neural-Network/blob/master/images/weightsPlot.png?raw=true)
 ![alt tag](https://github.com/omaflak/Neural-Network/blob/master/images/errorPlot.png?raw=true)